vignesh5605/Ecommerce-Follow-Along/README.md

 Responsive Design
 Used CSS Flexbox and media queries to ensure the Navbar is fully responsive on all screen sizes (mobile, tablet, desktop).
 Added a hamburger menu for smaller screens to toggle the navigation links.

+# Milestone16: Showing product discription:
+Product Details Component This is a React component that retrieves and displays detailed information about a specific product from an API.
+It provides users with an intuitive interface to view product details, adjust the quantity, and handle different loading and error scenarios.

+Features Fetches and Displays Product Details: Retrieves product data, including name, description, category, tags, price, and images, from an API endpoint.
+Quantity Selection: Allows users to increment or decrement the quantity before adding the product to the cart.
+Handles Loading and Error States: Displays appropriate messages while data is being fetched or if an error occurs.
+Image Display: If product images are available, they are displayed dynamically.
+A placeholder is shown if no image is found.
+Add to Cart Button: Provides an interactive button to allow users to proceed with purchasing the product.